brendan-mccaffrey/btc-spread-bot/README.md

 ## Testing

-*testScript.py* holds a collection of individual test methods.
-The *run()* function has several commented invokations, which can be uncommented to test respective components.
+*testScript.py* serves as a sandbox, holding a collection of individual test methods.
+The *run()* function has several, commented, invokations, which can be uncommented to test respective components.

-## Instructions
+## Configuration

- - Configure *script.py* with the desired spread, api_key, and subaccount_name (optional) of your profile.
+ 1. Create an account on [FTX](ftx.com), and create an API key
+ 2. In *script.py* assign values to the following variables accordingly:
+    - spot_market
+    - future_market
+    - exp_date
+    - myapi_key
+    - mysubaccount_name *optional*
- - Create a file *tokenfile.token* and populate it with your API Secret.
-Note: the gitignore is configured to prohibit any file with the *.token* extension from being pushed to GitHub.
+ 3. Create a file named *tokenfile.token* and paste your api_secret.
+Note - the *gitignore* file is configured to prohibit any file with the *.token* extension from being pushed to GitHub.
- - Edit
+ 4. In your terminal / command prompt program, navigate to the project folder, and run `python3 script.py`

+## Inquiries

+Please contact [Brendan McCaffrey](mailto:brendanchristophermccaffrey.com) with any inquiries.